SemihDurmaz54/dEclat/README.md

 3- Import required libraries and run dEclat.ipynb in Jupyter notebook to see the results of dEclat algorithm.\
 4- Import required libraries and run fpGrowth.ipynb in Jupyter notebook to see the results of fp Growth algorithm.

+Note: Make sure to change location of folders.